Why You Don't Need a King's Ransom to Score Good Hamilton Seats

 Make it a winter midweek treat.

 This is the safest bet.
 If you want to go in the next few months—or you want someone else to (of course, you'd be ruining the recipient for all other holiday gifts)—there's a secret sweet spot: Tuesdays through Thursdays, January through March.
+(For example, check out Jan.
+21, 22, 28 or 29.)
 This is when you'll find the best selection of tickets, and they really do start at $199.
 Truly great seats (we've seen some two rows from the stage) are available for $239.
 And you'll find those prices whether you’re going to the Hamilton website, Ticketmaster or—perhaps most surprisingly—the box office (see below).

 Buy tickets right through the box office.